LuckyRathore911/CodeForces/README.md

 [Q7 Next Round](https://codeforces.com/problemset/problem/158/A)

 - As all scores are already written in descending order, we have to extract k-th participant's score, which is `array[k-1]`.
-- There will be more participants with `array[k-1]` score, therefore, we have to search for all participants in the whole array with score equal to or greater than this and return the count.
+- There will be more participants with an `array[k-1]` score, therefore, we have to search for all participants in the whole array with a score equal to or greater than this and return the count.
-- Exceptional case would be where k's score is 0, hence all socres are 0.
+- Exceptional case would be where k's score is 0, hence all scores are 0.
 This would satisfy the above condition.
 So handle it.

 [Q8 Number Replacement](https://codeforces.com/problemset/problem/1744/A)

 - Iterate through the array for each element, searching for a condition when at particular indices, the elements are equal but characters in the string at the corresponding indices are not.
 - If the condition is met, a counter is incremented.
-- At last if the counter is more than 0 then print "NO" otherwise print "YES".
+- At last, if the counter is more than 0 then print "NO" otherwise print "YES".

 [Q9 Medium Number](https://codeforces.com/problemset/problem/1760/A)